wba6/prime-search/Deep-Dive.md

 *Evaluate its performance metrics and compare its efficiency with other sieves.*

-### Algorithm 3
+### Miller-Rabin Primality Test

 #### Description

-*Describe the trial division method for finding primes, including its simplicity and implementation.*
+*Describe the Miller-Rabin Primality Test method for finding primes, including its simplicity and implementation.*

 #### Efficiency